tonyallan/python3-experiments/caddy-server-auth/README.md

 As well as password users, an API can access the website using the `Authorization` header.

-When the auth server starts, it prints the
+When the auth server starts, it prints the `Authorization` which has been automatically generated or specified on the command line.

 ```shell
 curl --header "Authorization: Bearer api-bfyujsagbtnfvfwjvwfut3hiwy" https://localhost/api-test